Visual Management - Visualization as a tool for better processes

 Rules and principles of Kanban

 Kanban follows six principles.
-These should be observed in order to take full advantage of the method:
+These should be observed in order to be able to fully exploit the advantages of the method:

-All rules applicable to the process must be transparent and thus understood and implemented by all persons involved in the project.
+All rules governing the process must be transparent and thus understood and implemented by all persons involved in the project.

-There must be a limit to the number of cards available, a coordination with the number of tasks is necessary.
+There must be a limit to the number of cards available, coordination on the number of tasks is required.

 A continuous workflow must be ensured.
-Therefore, there must always be tasks in process.
+This means that tasks must always be in progress.

 Continuous improvement process:

-In order to improve an efficient working method, Kanban processes must be analyzed regularly.
+To improve efficient operation, Kanban processes must be analyzed regularly.

-A better understanding of processes and more efficient solutions can be achieved by using models.
+A better understanding of processes as well as more efficient solutions can be achieved by using models.

 In addition to the methods already mentioned, the following approaches can also be considered: